Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 - Three, Multiple steps in one frame:

 One frame can build a maze in multiple steps, breaking the limit of 20 steps per second, and greatly improving the construction speed (currently the default setting is 10 steps per frame)

+## At last

+In fact, the most hopeful thing is that someone is willing to use this parkour maze machine on the created map, so that your map can have more map elements, and the significance of parkour maze machine can also be embodied